 Finding a job in Minneapolis

 Minneapolis' job market is fairly healthy with an unemployment rate lower than many other similarly sized cities.
-Still, foreigners may find it difficult to break into the job market in Minneapolis unless they already move there with a contract in place.
+Still, foreigners may find it difficult to break into the job market in Minneapolis unless they move there with a contract in hand.
 Those looking for work in the city should get in touch with recruitment companies and scour online job portals and classified sections in local newspapers.
-In addition to having the right skills and experience, foreigners wanting to work in Minneapolis need to ensure that they have the correct work permit for the USA.
+In addition to having the right skills and experience, foreigners intending to work in Minneapolis need to ensure that they have the correct work permit for the USA.

 ►For info about American work culture, see Doing Business in the USA